mapattacker/network/influence_central.rst

   # (33, 0.01664712602212602),
   # (9, 0.014519450456950456)]

-**Edge betweenness centrality** We can apply the same framework to find important edges instead of nodes.
+**Edge betweenness centrality**.
+We can apply the same framework to find important edges instead of nodes.

 .. code:: python